 Stone Mountain-Lithonia Chapter, Inc. (NCBWSML)

-The Stone Mountain-Lithonia chapter has created advocacy initiatives, participates in projects, and partners with organizations to provide educational and financial resources to “level the playing field” and combat these issues.
+For nearly two decades, the Stone Mountain-Lithonia chapter has created advocacy initiatives, participates in projects, and partners with organizations to provide educational and financial resources to “level the playing field” and combat these issues.
 As such, we are excited to welcome women who are committed to bringing a voice to these challenges that concern women of color, as it is not easy, but it is rewarding.
 Our mission is to be an advocate for those initiatives that will result in an increase of educational, professional and social resources for our communities.
 As active participants in the political arena on both the local and national level, we will continue to build those critical alliances and be the voice of political change for our stakeholders.